Keljo247/Keljo247/README.md

-# Hi there, I'm Michael Joe Mara!
-"Keljo" for short👋
+# Hi there, I'm Michael Joe Mara!👋

 I am an **Information Technology Student** passionate about bridging the gap between digital code and the physical world.
 I specialize in building responsive web applications, mobile apps, and smart hardware prototypes.